Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe is probably too high in carbs for a traditional low-carb diet plan, but all ingredients in this low-glycemic casserole are approved for any phase of the South Beach Diet.
+This recipe is too high in carbs for a traditional low-carb diet plan, but all ingredients in this low-glycemic Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese are approved for any phase of the South Beach Diet.
 However dried beans are a limited ingredient, so I’d have a small serving (with some vegetables on the side) if you’re eating this for phase one.

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.